 The unit owners’ collective interests are represented by a legal entity known as a condominium corporation, consisting of a board of directors elected by and generally made up of the individual unit owners.
 Each unit owner has voting rights, which are usually in proportion to their unit factor.

 Every condominium is governed by its own unique rules, regulations and bylaws.
-These may be very strict when it concerns issues such as the appearance of the condominium and or the occupancy of the individual units – for example, they can require all the exterior doors of the units to be the same colour; or they may restrict the number of occupants per unit; or the number, type or size of any permitted pets.
-Other common restrictions include noise, parking and the time of day that certain amenities may/may not be used, such as a swimming pool or gym for example.
+These may be very strict when it concerns issues such as the appearance of the condominium and or the occupancy of the individual units – for example, they can require all the exterior doors of the units to be the same colour; or they may restrict the number of occupants per unit.
+Other common restrictions include pets, noise, parking and the time of day that certain amenities may/may not be used, such as a swimming pool or gym for example.

 The condominium corporation will also hold essential documents about the condominium, such as the status certificate, which contains crucial information about the condominium corporation’s management structure, unit leases, common expenses, insurance, the operating budget, any legal issues or proceedings, the corporation’s reserve fund, and any pending or forthcoming repairs or maintenance projects, to name a few.

 If you are considering purchasing a condo, whether for your own personal use or as an investment property, there are a number of options available to you, such as buying off plan from a developer, buying a pre-sale re-sale unit (known as an assignment sale), or buying a re-sale unit.
 All options have their pros and cons, and it’s advisable that you consider them before making your choice.
 I would be happy to meet with you and give you all the necessary information, so that you can make an informed decision regarding which option is most suitable for you.